caith073/cold-test-monkey/README.md

 Landing Page Web wireframe - https://github.com/caith073/cold-test-monkey/blob/master/IMG_2288.JPG

 ## Surface
-The colour scheme was chosen by colour matching the landing page background images from Avoriaz using adobe color matcher.
+The colour scheme was chosen by colour matching the landing page background images from personal pictures of Avoriaz/morzine/Les Gets by using adobe color matcher.

 ## Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.